SpineML/spineml.github.io/spinecreator/datainput/index.md

 title: SpineCreator data input
 ---

 More about getting data into your model.
+If you need either to: a) dynamically generate data or b) generate more complex static data input than is possible from within the SpineCreator experiments interface, you'll need to use one of the methods described here to get the data into your running SpineML model.

-# TCP/IP data input
+# SpineMLNet: TCP/IP data input

 You can write a program to send data via a network connection to your SpineML model.
 This is implemented both for the SpineML_2_BRAHMS